“We make up horrors to help us cope with the real ones.” –Stephen King

 King’s best-known stories include Carrie, Salem’s Lot (formerly Jerusalem’s Lot), The Shining, It, The Stand, The Shawshank Redemption, and Misery.
 Several of his works have been made into feature films.
 Our favorites are Stand By Me, based on his story entitled The Body, and Misery which won Kathy Bates an Academy Award in the Best Actress category in 1991.

 Take the Stephen King Tour in Bangor, and you will discover many of the haunts that brought King’s famous horror stories to the published page and the big screen.
 Bangor has a population of approximately 4,000 residents.

-This is the fourth and final stop on our Maine Author Adventures Trail!
+This is the final destination on the Maine Author Adventures Trail.